nash-io/python-makerbot/README.rst

 -  Using pip, install the bot: ``$ pip3 install --user nash-makerbot``
 -  Get the example configuration file provided here:
    ``$ wget https://gitlab.com/nash-io-public/nash-makerbot/raw/master/default.ini``
+-  Update your $PATH to include the makerbot command by either re-entering the terminal or:``source ~/.bashrc``
 -  Start the bot: ``$ makerbot start eth_usdc --config=default.ini``

 How it works